hpyproject/hpy/docs/overview.rst

   - `GraalPython <https://github.com/graalvm/graalpython>`_

 The main goal of HPy is provide a C API which is possible to implement in an efficient way on a number of very diverse implementations.
-The other sub-goals include (but are not necessarily limited to):
+The following is a list of sub-goals.

+Performance on CPython
-  - to be usable on CPython *right now* with no (or almost no) performance impact
+  HPy is usable on CPython from day 1 with no performance impact compared to the existing Python/C API.

+Incremental adoption
-  - to make the adoption **incremental**: it should be possible to migrate existing C extensions piece by piece and to use the old and the new API side-by-side during the transition
+  It is possible to port existing C extensions piece by piece and to use the old and the new API side-by-side during the transition.

-  - to provide better debugging experience: in debug mode, you could get precise notification about which handles are kept open for too long or used after being closed.
+Easy migration
+  It should be easy to migrate existing C extensions to HPy.
+Thanks to an appropriate and regular naming convention is should be obvious what is the HPy equivalent of any existing Python/C API.
+When a perfect replacement does not exist, the documentation explains what are the alternative options.

+Better debugging
+  In debug mode, you get early and precise errors and warnings when you make some specific kind of mistakes and/or violate the API rules and assumptions.
+For example, you get an error if you try to use a handle which has already been closed.
+It is possible to turn on the debug mode at startup time, *without needing to recompile*.

+Hide internal details
-  - to be more friendly for other implementations: in particular, we do not want reference counting to be part of the API: we want a more generic way of managing resources which is possible to implement with different strategies, including the existing reference counting and/or with a moving GC (like the ones used by PyPy or Java, for example)
+  The API is designed to allow a lot of flexibility for Python implementations, allowing the possibility to explore different choices than the ones used by CPython.
+In particular, **reference counting is not part of the API**: we want a more generic way of managing resources which is possible to implement with different strategies, including the existing reference counting and/or with a moving GC (like the ones used by PyPy or Java, for example).

-  - to be smaller and easier to study/use/manage than the existing one

-  - to avoid to expose internal details of a specific implementation, so that each implementation can experiment with new memory layout of objects, add optimizations, etc.
+  Moreover, we want to avoid exposing internal details of a specific implementation, so that each implementation can experiment with new memory layout of objects, add optimizations, etc.

+Simplicity
+  The HPy API aims to be smaller and easier to study/use/manage than the existing one.
+Sometimes there is a trade-off between this goal and the other above, in particular *Performance on CPython* and *Easy migration*.
+The general approach is to have an API which is "as simple as possible" while not violating the other goals.

+Universal binaries
-  - to be written in a way which could make it possible in the future to have a single binary which is ABI-compatible across multiple Python versions and/or multiple implementations
+  It is possible to compile extensions to a single binary which is ABI-compatible across multiple Python versions and/or multiple implementation.
+See :ref:`hpy-target-abis`.

+Opt-in low level data structures
-  - internal details might still be available, but in a opt-in way: for example, if Cython wants to iterate over a list of integers, it can ask if the implementation provides a direct low-level access to the content (e.g. in the form of a ``int64_t[]`` array) and use that.
+  Internal details might still be available, but in a opt-in way: for example, if Cython wants to iterate over a list of integers, it can ask if the implementation provides a direct low-level access to the content (e.g. in the form of a ``int64_t[]`` array) and use that.
 But at the same time, be ready to handle the generic fallback case.

 API vs ABI